 Step 1: Add the dry ingredients to a large mixing bowl and whisk to blend.

 Step 2: Chop the cold butter chunks into the flour.
+There are two ways to do this.
 You can use a pastry blender, as shown above, or freeze the butter and grate it into the flour with a large cheese grater.
 The final mixture should resemble pebble-sized bits in the dry ingredients.

 Step 3: Whisk the wet ingredients in a small mixing bowl.

-Step 4: Pour the wet ingredients into the dry ingredients, add the blueberries, and mix them into a soft dough.
+Step 4: Pour the wet ingredients into the dry ingredients, add the blueberries, and gently mix until a soft dough forms.

 Step 5: Gather the dough with your hands and put it onto a silicone mat.
 Dust the silicone mat or the top of the dough as needed.